 Comparison of features

-Max. no. of variables
+Maximum number of variables

-Max. no. of observations
+Maximum number of observations

 Whether you're a student or a seasoned research professional, a range of Stata packages are available and designed to suit all needs.